tea-shaped/self-disclosure-model/README.md

 ### Single-task Models

-In addition to the multi-task models, we provide single-task models which performed best for the within-corpora prediction of self-disclosure.
-They can be used with Ngrams, EmoLex, LIWC and RoBERTa features.
+In addition to the multi-task models, we provide single-task models which performed best for the across-corpora prediction of self-disclosure based on a variety of features such as Ngrams, EmoLex, LIWC and RoBERTa features.
 The respective models can be found in /singletask.

 ## Usage